This is the ultimate guide to local SEO in 2024.

 But when someone drives to your restaurant, only to see a “Closed” sign, you can expect a bad review from a hangry person.

-So you want it to be second nature that when opening hours change, that change is also made inside Google My Business.
+So you want it to be second nature that when opening hours change, that change is also made inside Google Business Profile.